medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 {{% alert title="Note" %}} This is for CHT 4.x.
 To use a CHT 3.x version, see the earlier [CHT Docker Helper page]({{< relref "apps/guides/hosting/3.x/app-developer#cht-docker-helper" >}}){{% /alert %}}

 The `cht-docker-compose.sh` scripts downloads 3 compose files and builds an `.env` file used above.
-This greatly eases starting your first CHT instance with a simple text based GUI which works on Windows (WSL2), macOS and Linux.
+This greatly eases starting your first CHT instance with a simple text based GUI which works on Windows (WSL2), macOS (both x86 and Apple Silicon) and Linux.

 ![The cht-docker-compose.sh script showing the URL and version of the CHT instance as well as number of containers launched, global container count, medic images downloaded count and OS load average.
 Finally a "Successfully started my_first_project" message is shown and denotes the login is "medic" and the password is "password".](cht-docker-helper.png)